ibm-cloud-docs/vpc/lb-monitoring-metrics.md

 # Monitoring metrics using {{site.data.keyword.cloud_notm}} Application Load Balancer with Sysdig
 {: #monitoring-metrics-sysdig}

-{{site.data.keyword.cloud}} Application Load Balancer monitoring metrics are provided with {{site.data.keyword.cloud_notm}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
+{{site.data.keyword.cloud}} {{site.data.keyword.alb_full}} (ALB) monitoring metrics are provided with {{site.data.keyword.cloud_notm}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
 For more information, see [IBM Cloud Monitoring with Sysdig](/docs/Monitoring-with-Sysdig).

 Load balancers calculate the metrics and send those metrics to your Sysdig instance, which reflects different types of use and traffic.
 You can visualize and analyze metrics from either the {{site.data.keyword.cloud_notm}} Monitoring with Sysdig dashboard, or its API.